A7R7/A7R7.github.io/content/posts/emaxbound-configuration/index.md

 ### Dash {#dash}

-[Dash](https://github.com/magnars/dash.el) is a modern list library for Emacs See its overview at [dash.el - functions](https://github.com/magnars/dash.el#functions).
+[Dash](https://github.com/magnars/dash.el) is a modern list library for Emacs.
+See its overview at [dash.el - functions](https://github.com/magnars/dash.el#functions).
 	 `Dash-Fontify mode` is a buffer-local minor mode intended for Emacs Lisp buffers.
 Enabling it causes the special variables bound in anaphoric Dash macros to be fontified.
 These anaphoras include ‘it’, ‘it-index’, ‘acc’, and ‘other’.
 In older Emacs versions which do not dynamically detect macros, Dash-Fontify mode additionally fontifies Dash macro calls.

 ```elisp